When to Apply

 The earliest date to submit this form to ISS is 115 days before your date of completion, if you are applying for post-completion OPT.

 Step 4: Mail All Required Documents to USCIS

 Compile all of the documents required by USCIS.
 A checklist of required documents is available after you accept the Statement of Responsibility.
-USCIS processing time can take up to five months.
+USCIS processing times are posted online.

 If you will mail your USCIS I-765 OPT application: Make a copy of your completed OPT application packet before you mail it to USCIS.
 Keep this in a safe place for your permanent records.
 DO NOT mail your application without tracking information.
 The USCIS address you send your application materials to depends on the address you use on the USCIS Form I-765, Part 2, Question 5, and the method you use to mail the application.
 Direct mailing addresses for USCIS Form I-765 for foreign students applying for OPT are located on their website.